alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 }
 ```

-We're asking implementations to tell us how to create a context ID -- the type of context ID will vary, as will the rules for creation.
+We're asking implementations to tell us how to create a context ID, because the type of context ID will vary, as will the rules for creation.
 Maybe it's a worker ID, or a thread ID, or a random ID used once and discarded immediately after.

 Then we need to acquire the locks on all the identifiers we've received.